 Maybe this is why the teen set crushes out on Edward: his endless affirmations.
 Bella is subject to a loop of insecurities and no matter how many times she spools them out, no matter how many repetitively sincere moments they share, Edward has to answer same old questions: Do you really love me?
 Do you really think I’m attractive?
 In real life, there is a cap to the number of times you can run to your partner for this.
 It’s important to buck yourself up and build confidence that isn’t directly linked to your partner’s assessment of your value.

 If anyone has a cause for insecurity, it’s Edward.
-His partner, while willing to be a vampire, balks at the idea of marriage.
+His partner, though willing to be a vampire, balks at the idea of marriage.
 No matter how or when Edward brings it up, it prompts the same reaction.

 “I’m not that girl, Edward.
 The one who gets married right out of high school like some small-town hick who got knocked up by her boyfriend!
 Do you know what people would think?
 Do you realize what century this is?
 People don’t just get married at eighteen!
 Not smart people, not responsible, mature people!”
 (276)

 The Internet tells us that Bella’s reaction is Meyer’s lack of endorsement in young marriage.
 She doesn’t want to encourage teens to marry the first person to catch their eye in high school.
 Her apparent endorsement of vampirification is probably because vampires aren’t really a thing.
 That’s fine, I get it, but man-oh-man does this make for some weird motivations.
 Bella doesn’t seem to evaluate marriage beyond not being that girl and she has to be a vampire NOW so she doesn’t spend decades looking like a cougar.
-She’s also missing the obvious: how will it look when she up and (mostly) vanishes with a boy she just met?
-Probably a lot like she married him.
+She’s also missing the obvious: How will it look when she up and (mostly) vanishes with a boy she just met?
+Probably like she married him.

 Meanwhile, Seattle remains the hunting ground of the newborn vampires.
 The Cullens need to step up.
 They turn to the other local coven, but it’s a no-go.
 They make a bad offer and the Cullens refuse it to fight alone.
 Bella wants to fight too, completely missing the point that, were they to transform her now, she would just be one more blood-crazed newborn.
 This doesn’t stop her from thinking about it though.